-One trick for keeping east and west straight on a celestial map is remembering that right ascension increases to the east.
-If hours of right ascension are printed on the map's top or bottom, that'll set you straight.
+One trick for keeping east and west straight on a celestial map is remembering that right ascension increases to the east (it rhymes).
+If hours of right ascension are printed along the map's top or bottom, that'll set you straight.

 The next step is to learn the star chart's scale.
 You have to know how much of the scene on paper appears in your finderscope's eyepiece before you can compare the star chart to what you see!
-As a rough guideline, a typical finderscope shows a field 5° wide, and a typical 50x telescope eyepiece shows a field 1° wide.
+As a rough guideline, a typical finderscope shows a field 5° wide, typical binoculars 6° or 7°, and a typical 50x telescope eyepiece shows a field only 1° wide.
 To see how big these sizes are on your star atlas, compare with the degree scale (the declination scale) along the star chart’s left and right edges.

 Knowing the size of your finderscope’s field, and your lowest-power eyepiece's field, is so important that you should make an effort to get it right.
 To determine the size of your finderscope’s field, locate two stars at night that just fit into its edges (try pairs in the Big Dipper or Cassiopeia).
 Then see how many degrees apart these stars are on the map, by referring to the scale of degrees along the sides.